PawseySC/singularity-containers/_episodes/11-containers-intro.md

 - Who is using containers in HPC ecosystems?
 objectives:
 - 'Define the term: "container" in contrast to "virtual machine"'
-- 'Define other terms like: image and registry'
+- Define other terms, such as image and registry
 - Discuss when you would benefit from using containers in your workflow
 keypoints:
   - Containers allow users to run software directly from pre-built images provided by developers, vendors and collaborators.